skip to content

 Back to top

-MRC DTP Programme
+MRC DTP and iCASE Programme

 These studentships allow postgraduate research students to receive high quality research training, with the additional benefit of working closely with an industrial partner.
 These collaborations will provide MRC iCASE students with unique technical and transferable skills, as well as an insight into how commercial science is conducted, and entrepreneurial opportunities.